Macarious-GK/Jira/README.md

 - We can Import work using ` External System Import `
     - You can import data from a CSV, JSON, or Trello file

-## Access & Permissions

-### Global Permissions
-- `Global permissions` control system-wide functionality across all of Jira and Jira Service Management.
-    - Jira system administrators
-    - Jira administrators
-    - Jira users
-    - Browse users
-    - Make bulk changes
-- Only Jira admins can modify global permissions.

-### Team managed Project
-> - ***Find Here:*** Project Settings -> Access
-- We will have default three roles
-    - Administrator (Read, Write & Delete)
-    - Member (Read & Write)
-    - Viewer (Read)
-- We can manage roles (Create, Delete, Modify)
-- We can add people to this project and assign roles to them

-- First we need to define Internal Project access Mode:
-    - Private (no external access or view )
-    - Limited (no External access but view)
-    - Open (External access & View)

-- This mode give the user roles the actual effect.

-- Project admins manage project permissions for ***team-managed projects*** through custom roles.

-#### - ***`NOTES on Team Managed Project Access & Permissions`***
-- `Team-Managed project` is based on ***roles and access levels***
-- Internal project access sets the visibility boundary of the project.
-- Inside that boundary, roles (Administrator / Member / Viewer) define what each person can do.

-### Company Manged Project
-- We need org admin to create users and groups
-- For reusability and scalability we use **groups**
-- Step One: Create Groups (departments)
-- Step Two: Create Project Roles (Admin, Dev, User)
-- Step Three: Create Permission Scheme (By grant permsission to Group/User/`Role`)
-- Step Four: Change the Project Permission scheme to the created one
-- Step Five: add People (Users/Groups) and assign to them Project Roles

-- Jira admins manage project permissions for ***company-managed projects*** through permission schemes.
-    - categorized :
-        - Standalone permissions (control a single piece of functionality)
-        - Interrelated permissions (will not have any effect unless combined with other permissions)
-        - Permissions that need to meet global prerequisites in order to have an effect

-#### ***`NOTES on Company Managed Project Access & Permissions`***
-- Group/User assigned to a Project Role
-- Project Role is grated certen permission according to permission scheme
-- Project Use the custom permission scheme

-### Configure global permissions in Jira

-global permissions can be add only to groups
-### Notes on Permissions
-- Avoid using Public with most global permissions.
-Instead, use project permissions to control the access of anonymous users.
-- The Jira Permission Helper can help you understand a user's permissions.
-You can check a specific permission for a specific user, and even specify a work item key.

 # Secondary Topics
 ## Customize Jira Experience